 Always wash your hands before touching your piercing.
 Rinse your piercing with a saline solution or distilled water at least three times a day.
 Avoid rubbing alcohol or antibiotic ointments as they can slow the healing.

 Don’t remove the jewelry.
 Removing the jewelry can cause the piercing hole to close and trap the infection.
 Clean the piercing thoroughly.

 When to Call a Doctor

-Some signs that taking care of the infection at home seems to not be working are the jewelry not moving, pain around the piercing, or a fever.
+Signs that taking care of the infection at home isn’t working are: the jewelry not moving, pain around the piercing or a fever.
 Some infections may need antibiotic treatment.